-For cases involving intact, fresh or undecomposed bodies, you could consider collecting samples that are easier to obtain (e.g., smears on DNA collection card) in addition to bone samples.
-In any event, it is advisable to collect multiple samples from the outset to avoid the time-consuming work of collecting and labelling new samples at a later point in time.
+For cases involving intact, fresh or undecomposed bodies, it may be worthwhile to consider collecting samples that are easier to obtain (e.g. smears on FTA) in addition to bone samples.
+In any event, it is advisable to collect multiple samples from the outset in order to avoid the time consuming work of collecting and labelling new samples at a later point in time.
 In view of the possibility that victim identification may take considerable time, the issue of preservation of remains during storage arises.

 Complete documentation of each DNA sub-sample and the body parts from which they are taken is also of crucial importance for quality control of the matching of remains.
-It is therefore recommended that morgues be equipped with collection containers for PM samples.
+It is therefore recommended that morgues be equipped with collection containers for post-mortem samples.

 Preservatives can be used to conserve soft tissue at room temperature.
-The use of preservatives in provisional mortuary stations with limited cooling capacities is recommended.
+The use of preservatives in provisional morgue stations with limited cooling capacities is recommended.
 Please note: Samples should not be preserved in formalin, as formalin will destroy DNA.
-A recommendation is to preserve soft tissue in ethanol (ethyl alcohol, grain alcohol, drinking alcohol) or in a solution of water saturated with salt (NaCl, sodium chloride, kitchen salt).
+A recommendation is to preserve soft tissue in ethanol (ethyl alcohol, grain alcohol, drinking alcohol).

-Even when a victim has been identified based on other methods, a DNA sample should be taken for the purpose of matching or ruling out matches between body parts and to facilitate the identification of other missing persons within the DNA database.
+Even when a victim has been identified on the basis of other methods, a DNA sample should be taken for the purpose of matching or ruling out matches between body parts and to facilitate the identification of other missing persons within the DNA database.

-The numbering system used for PM samples may be based on internally applied standard procedures.
+The numbering system used for post-mortem samples may be based on internally applied standard procedures.
 Regardless of the specific scenario, this number should be unique and traceable.
 If an internal numbering system is used for DNA (or any other laboratory procedure), there should be rigorous adherence to matching this numbering system to the general PM numbering system.
 This allows the use of the laboratory results in the general DVI reconciliation process.

-In cases of a disaster with large numbers of dead and mutilated bodies, the forensic pathologist should specify procedural criteria for examinations, including such things as whether the examinations should be restricted to anatomically recognisable remains, and/or a minimum size should be set for soft tissue fragments that are to be identified and repatriated.
+In cases of a disaster with large numbers of dead and mutilated bodies, the forensic pathologist should specify procedural criteria for examinations, including such things as whether the examinations should be restricted to anatomically recognizable remains, and/or a minimum size should be set for soft tissue fragments that are to be identified and repatriated.
 It is important to ensure in this context that mutilated remains are recovered separately and assigned individual numbers without reference to presumed matches.